UniMath/agda-unimath/src/wild-category-theory/noncoherent-large-omega-precategories.lagda.md

       id-structure-Noncoherent-Large-ω-Precategory
 ```

-The structure of composition in a noncoherent large wild higher precategory:
+The structure of composition in a noncoherent large ω-precategory:

 ```agda
   field